-Segment 1 Trotline CPUE
+Segment 1 Trotline

-Figure 7.
-Trotline CPUE for all target and non-target species sampled in the sturgeon season (top panel) from 2008 through 2010, and the fish community season (bottom panel) during 2010 in segment 1 of the Missouri River.
+Figure 4.
+Trotline CPUE for all target and non-target species sampled in the sturgeon season (top panel) from 2009 through 2012, and the fish community season (bottom panel) from 2008 through 2012 in segment 1 of the Missouri River.
+Note that trotlines were not set in 2008 during the Sturgeon Season or in 2009 during the Fish Community Season.
+Shovelnose sturgeon are a target species.